 4) What is notarization and a notarized document?

 Notarization is an act of witnessing a signature.

 A notarized document is one that carries the authenticated signature of the person authorized to sign it, and the signature of a notary public witnessing the signature, accompanied by an impression of his or her official notary seal.

 Once our translator has completed a translation and our proofreader has completed the checks, we will print out a copy of your source document and our translated document.
 Then we will book an appointment with a notary in town where our Director will sign a declaration (affidavit) before the notary public to the effect that our translation is a true, complete and accurate representation of the original document.

 6) Do I need I to produce my original certificates in order to notarize my translation?

-No, we only need a properly scanned copy of your certificate.
+No, we only need a clear electronic copy of your certificate.

 7) How do I get a quotation from you?
 Do I need to bring my original documents to your office?

 You can get a quotation from us in 2 simple steps: